elastisys/compliantkubernetes/docs/operator-manual/capacity-management.md

 - The average CPU usage for a Node or Node Group, over one hour, is above 95%.
 - The average memory usage for a Node or Node Group, over one hour, is above 85%.

-- **Why a P1 alert?** P1 alerts are events that need immediate attention, which makes them suitable for scenarios with a higher usage threshold over a shorter timespan.
+- **Why a P1 alert?** P1 alerts are events that need immediate attention, which makes them suitable for scenarios with a higher usage threshold over a shorter time-span.
 If the alert is triggered for a single Node, the administrator can attempt to redistribute the workload more evenly across the Node Group.
 If the alert is triggered for a Node Group, that Node Group needs to be scaled up.

 Compliant Kubernetes triggers a P2 alert when:

 - The average CPU or memory usage for a Node Group, over 24 hours, is above 75%.

 - **Why a P2 alert?** P2 alerts are events that need to be dealt with within a business day.
-This makes them suitable for scenarios with a lower usage threshold over a longer timespan, giving administrators enough time to take action.
+This makes them suitable for scenarios with a lower usage threshold over a longer time-span, giving administrators enough time to take action.
 Excess capacity is cheaper than frustrated administrators.
 There is no need to disturb anyone's sleep.

 ### Metrics